OpenGeoscience/geonotebook/docs/source/installation.rst

 Configuring
 ^^^^^^^^^^^
-Geonotebook relies on a configuration for several of its options.
+GeoNotebook relies on a configuration for several of its options.
 The system will merge configuration files in the following precedence:

 - /etc/geonotebook.ini
 - /usr/etc/geonotebook.ini